 The biggest change (thanks to your feedback) is that you now get the current value for a skier when you sell him/her, instead of having to hold on to a skier that you bought at $20,000 and is too expensive to buy back.
 More on that below.

 Skier values now increase by half as much as last year and max out at $35,000. $50,000 is just too much when you start with only $200,000, and the price for the top skiers jumped way too fast last year.

 Since now all skiers will be cheaper, we got rid of the 8-skier limit on your team.
 Now, you can add as many as you can afford.

 We also added the much-requested "leagues" feature.
 Though everyone in FFL competes against each other for world supremacy, you can now also create a private league, invite your friends, and compete with a smaller group of FFL enthusiasts.
 More on that below.

 How does buying and selling skiers work?

 When you sign up, you're given $200,000 of FFL money with which you can draft a team.
 On the skiers page, you can see a list of all draftable skiers and how much they cost to add to your team.
-Each skier was given a starting value based on last year's results and after each event, athlete values are recalculated.
+Each skier is given a starting value of $20,000 and after each event, athlete values are recalculated.